Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-The first property is a consequence of $\psi=\varphi\circ R$ and the fact that $R$ is a anti-homomor\-phism.
+The f\/irst property is a~consequence of $\psi=\varphi\circ R$ and the fact that~$R$ is an anti-homomor\-phism.
 It can be shown using e.g.\ the K.M.S.\ property of weights w.r.t.\ the modular automorphisms.
-Having i), clearly ii) will follow from i) and iii in Theorem 2.3.
-We could have obtained the second formula of this theorem also by symmetry, but then we could not be sure that we had the same scaling group.
+Having i), clearly ii) will follow from i) and iii) in Theorem~\ref{2.3}.
+We could have obtained the second formula of this theorem also by symmetry, but then we would not be sure that we had the same scaling group.

-From the uniqueness of the Haar weights, we get easily that the scaling automorphisms $(\tau_t)$ leave the Haar weights relatively invariant:
+From the uniqueness of the Haar weights, we get easily that the scaling automorphisms $(\tau_t)$ leave the Haar weights relatively invariant.